Skip to main content

 Understand that the law is in flux and might change.

 Arizona has many existing statutes on the books that restrict or regulate abortion care.
-Some of these statutes—like laws generally prohibiting pre-viability abortions—clearly conflict with the new constitutional right to abortion access and are no longer enforceable.
+Some of these statutes may clearly conflict with the new constitutional right to abortion access and are no longer enforceable.
+For example, the old 15-week ban restricted pre-viability abortions and was struck down by Arizona courts.

 With other statutes, it is less clear whether they will continue to be enforceable in light of the new constitutional right to abortion.
-The Legislature may repeal some of these statutes, or lawsuits may be brought to have them declared unconstitutional.
+As outlined on the “Litigation” page, the constitutionality of many abortion laws is currently the subject of active litigation in Arizona courts.
+The Legislature may repeal some of these statutes, or courts may declare them unconstitutional.
 In the meantime, however, they remain on the books.

 Disclaimers